amarchesani12/Hello_World/README.md

 ---
 ### Additional Notes
 ---
-Can add any sort of links to research or papers [here] (www.google.com)
+Can add any sort of links to research or papers [here](www.google.com)
 ### Conclusions
 ---